zzhuyii/OrigamiSimulator/README.md

 ## Comments on Accuracy in Stiffness Prediction:

 This code is based on bar and hinge models for origami structures.
-The bar and hinge model is a reduced order simulation method for capturing the kinematic and mechanical behaviors of origami structures.
-There are different ways for deriving the stiffness parameters of a bar and hinge model, and these methods produce different results.
+The bar and hinge model is a reduced order simulation method for origami structures.
+There are different methods to derive the stiffness parameters of a bar and hinge model, and they produce different results.
-In this simulation package, the stiffness parameters are derived analytically through matching the stiffness from the bar and hinge model to that from the the theoretical plate (for shear and tension) and the pseudo-rigid-body model (for large folding).
+In this simulation package, the stiffness parameters are derived analytically through matching the stiffness of bar and hinge models to theoretical plates (for shear and tension) and pseudo-rigid-body models (for large folding).
-This derivation method does not capture large panel deformations with high fidelity, especially when studying non-rigid foldable origami patterns.
+This analytical method does not capture large panel deformations, especially when studying non-rigid-foldable origami patterns.
-Most paper-based non-rigid foldable origami prototypes can have panels with initial curvature and bending.
+For example, most paper-based non-rigid-foldable origami prototypes can have panels with initial curvature and bending, which cannot be captured using bar and hinge models.
-Therefore, the bar and hinge model can over-estimate the stiffness of these prototypes because it cannot capture the softening due to the initial curving and bending (which requires capturing the softened post-buckling stiffness).
+Therefore, this simulation package can potentially over-estimate the stiffness of non-rigid foldable origami systems.
-To resolve this, many researchers will use curve-fitting to find out the stiffness parameters of bars and rotational springs (say fitting the Young's modulus).
+To resolve this, many research use curve-fitting to find the stiffness parameters of bars and rotational springs (bar areas and rotational spring stiffness).
-In this case, curve-fitting is like using the secant stiffness (while analytically derivation is like using the initial tangent stiffness), so the curve-fitting method can better approximate the softened stiffness of many non-rigid foldable origami prototypes.
+In this case, curve-fitting is like using softened secant stiffness (while analytically derivation is like using the initial tangent stiffness), so that the model can better approximate the behaviors of non-rigid-foldable origami prototypes.
-Users of the code are suggested to try curve-fit the stiffness parameters (such as Young's modulus) if high accuracy is needed for simulating non-rigid foldable systems and matching the behaviors in origami prototypes.
+Users are suggested to try curve-fit the stiffness parameters for better accuracy when studying non-rigid-foldable origami systems.
-However, the results from analytical derivation still provides a fast alternative for finding the trends and understanding the behaviors of origami systems.
+However, the simulation results from analytical derivation still provides a fast alternative for finding the trends and understanding the behaviors of origami systems.

 ## Efficiency Update (2022-07-11 & 2022-07-19)